1. Jet lag

 - The pregnant has no extra risk or sickness,

 - Possible due date (the delivery is not expected within 4 weeks after the date of flight),

 - There is no inconvenience for the flight.

-Turkish Airlines reserves the right of cancellation of the tickets for the passengers, who have entered the 29th week of pregnancy, and who have not submitted the mentioned report.
+Turkish Airlines reserves the right of cancellation of the tickets for the passengers, early days of the 28th week and who have not submitted the mentioned report.